 This is a link to a site that explains the technique I used to reduce my own shoulder dislocation which occured while I was kayaking in Little River Canyon.
 I provide it in case anyone wants to learn this technique themselves.
 I do not recommend this technique to anyone nor am I responsible if anyone chooses to learn and use it.
 I can only say that it was highly effective in my own circumstance, and it is what I would do again.

-NOTE: this link no longer works but I found the text of the link in an online paddlers' newsletter.
+NOTE: I found the text of the link in an online paddlers' newsletter.
 Here is the text:

 Found on the web at http://www.physsportsmed.com/issues/2000/11_00/joy.htm